pantheon-systems/documentation/source/_common-tasks/importing-a-large-site.md

   -
 ---

-While the Pantheon Dashboard works exceptionally well for small to mid-sized sites, there are times where a manual approach is needed.
 This article will cover the techniques required to import a large site into Pantheon outside of the Dashboard interface.
 Follow this procedure if:

 * Your site’s code, files, or SQL archive is greater than 100MB (the direct file upload import size limit).
 * Your site’s code, files, or SQL archive is greater than 500MB (the URL upload import file limit).